 Brooklyn Bedding’s Bloom Hybrid Latex Mattress stands out for its use of natural materials.
-The key attraction is the natural Talalay latex, which is certified to be Oeko-Tex class 1 safe.
-But you’ll sleep comfortably with a top cover made from Joma Wool™ (grown in New Zealand) and organic cotton fibers.
+The key attraction is the natural Talalay latex, which is Oeko-Tex certified.
+The top cover is made from Joma Wool™ (grown in New Zealand) and organic cotton fibers.
 Providing spring and support are 8-inch Ascension X coils, individually pocketed to reduce motion transfer.

 Best for Coulples: Dreamcloud Luxury Hybrid Mattress with 6 Premium Layers

 If you’re shopping for a new mattress where you won’t feel your partner roll or get up from the bed, pocketed springs are a must.
 This hybrid mattress from DreamCloud features individually encased coils that move independently of each other, reducing the transfer of motion across the mattress.

 As a hybrid mattress, the DreamCloud pairs this innerspring system with supportive foam layers for soft, conforming comfort.
 The support foam is also specifically designed with low-motion transfer in mind.
 With a luxury firm feel (rated a 6.5, on a scale of 1 to 10), this mattress also strikes a great compromise for couples shopping for a hybrid mattress.
 It’s neither too firm nor too soft for most people, striking a happy balance between support and softness.